andoeme/andoeme.github.io/README.md

 ## Who I am

 Hi I'm a **web and software developer** from Berlin.
-Im a **passionate learner, language lover, musician and novelist**.
-In my free time I do exercise to become a traceur and always learn something new!
+As well I'm a **passionate learner, language lover, musician and novelist**.
+In my free time I exercise to become a traceur and always learn something new!

 ## What I do